 💡 Bonus tip: Protect your app idea

-You might think investors are kind-hearted entrepreneurs who want to help you with the app development process.
+You might think investors are kind-hearted entrepreneurs who want to help you with the app development process, but it’s important to secure your intellectual property and protect your hard work from misappropriation.

 A non-disclosure agreement (NDA) establishes a confidential relationship between you and your investors.
 By signing it, your investors agree not to share sensitive information about your app.